 4. Nicolo’ Ammaniti – I’m not scared – 2001

-The novel I’m not scared tells the story of Michele, a 9-year-old growing up in a small farming community in the 1970s southern Italy.
-Michele’s summers are simple and free, spent playing across the infinite wheat fields with his sister and peers until he discovers something so bad he can’t even tell his broke but loving parents about.
+The novel I’m not scared tells the story of Michele, a 9-year-old growing up in a small farming community in 1970s southern Italy.
+Michele’s summers are simple and free, spent playing across the infinite wheat fields with his sister and peers until he discovers something so bad he can’t even tell his broke but loving parents about it.
 This book is a must-read if you love an Italian novel with a captivating plot set in agricultural southern Italy.
 And you shouldn’t miss the movie by Italian director Gabriele Salvatores either, which features spectacular actors and photography.
-Have a tissue ready…
+Better if you Have a tissue at hand…

 3 novels by contemporary female Italian authors

 5. Margaret Mazzantini – Don’t move – 2001

 The author, which is one of the most brilliant Italian female writers, sharply and faithfully portrays contemporary Italian society through the unofficial, tragic love story between a middle-class married man and a woman with a problematic life.
 This novel has no room for stereotyped situations or concepts.
 The narration will lead you through the infinite spectrum of human emotions and when you’ll re-emerge you will feel like you’ve really gone through a lot, or maybe too much.
 Margaret Mazzantini isn’t afraid to investigate the human soul and to talk about uncomfortable truths that are both Italian and international.

 6. Dacia Maraini – The Silent Duchess – 1990